Multramate/IC-GANT/README.md

 ### Description

 The following lecture notes are taken during my third and fourth year in the MEng Joint Mathematics and Computing (Pure Mathematics and Computational Logic) course in Imperial College London.
-You can download them via the links below, or by navigating to their respective files within the repository. **Pausing updates to notes until after Christmas due to examinations.**
+You can download them via the links below, or by navigating to their respective files within the repository.

 ### Disclaimer